6 Personalised Learning and Support Planning

 Developing evaluation and review procedures

 Schools are required to measure, rate and report the achievement and progress of each and every student.
-The evaluation/monitoring/review phase of the planning sequence for students with disabilities and additional learning needs is critical.
+The evaluation/monitoring/review phase of the planning sequence for students with disability and additional learning needs is critical.
 Evaluation enables progress to be measured, the effectiveness of the program to be assessed and new goals to be developed.
-It is important that the teaching and learning plans for students with disabilities are constantly monitored so that they are responsive to the changing needs and educational progress of the student and can be adjusted accordingly.
+It is important that the teaching and learning plans for students with disability are constantly monitored so that they are responsive to the changing needs and educational progress of the student and can be adjusted accordingly.